VoltRipper

 The verdict

-The Talaria Sting MX5 Pro is the brand's newest 72V flagship — and the first Talaria that out-specs the Sur-Ron Light Bee X on paper.
-It earns a VoltRipper Score of 85/100, which lands it #4 of the 37 bikes we track — behind only the Sur-Ron Storm Bee and Ultra Bee (89 each) and just ahead of the Light Bee X's 83.
-The reason is simple: for $4,299 you get more peak power (13.4 kW), a bigger battery (2.88 kWh, 72V, Samsung cells), and a higher unlocked top speed (~59 mph) than the Sur-Ron benchmark.
+The Talaria Sting MX5 Pro is the brand's newest 72V Sting — and the first Talaria that out-specs the Sur-Ron Light Bee X on paper.
+It earns a VoltRipper Score of 91/100 — a strong result for the money, though below the Sur-Ron Storm Bee at 92, the Apollo RFN Ares and Onyx RCR at 90, and well below the Stark Varg EX at 95 and the board-leading Sur-Ron Hyper Bee at 96.
+The reason is simple: for $4,990 you get more peak power (13.4 kW), a bigger battery (2.88 kWh, 72V, Samsung cells), and a higher unlocked top speed (~59 mph) than the Sur-Ron benchmark.
 The catch — and it's a real one — is that it ships factory-limited to 20 mph, and the MX5-specific aftermarket is still young.
 Buy it for 72V power-per-dollar from a dealer-supported brand; just go in clear-eyed about the limiter and the new-platform ecosystem.

 Who it's for — and who should skip it